 - Keep your arm clean.
 Clean and protect any skin breaks caused by cuts, scratches, insect bites, hangnails, or torn cuticles.
 See “How to care for cuts, scratches, or burns” in the section called “Take care of yourself.”

-- Wear protective gloves with sleeves when doing household chores that use harsh chemical cleansers or steel wool, when gardening or doing yard work, and when working with animals that scratch or bite.
+- Wear protective gloves with sleeves when doing household chores that use harsh chemical cleansers or steel wool, when gardening or doing yard work, and when working with animals that might scratch or bite.

 - Wear a thimble when sewing to cut down on needle and pin pricks to your fingers.